mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 #### 26:20

-[Second,] let’s see the Three Treasures in terms of *virtue* – that means the characteristics of the Three Treasures.
+[Second,] let’s [look at] the Three Treasures in terms of *virtue* – that means the characteristics of the Three Treasures.

 At that time, *Buddha* means actualized realization of the supreme way.
 Buddha means constantly existence is nothing but the total manifestation of the truth; that’s it.
 Temporarily we call this *existence*, if you use [a philosophical] term.
 But existence is not a philosophical term; this is something more than a philosophical concept, so-called “existence”.
 How can I say it?
 I don’t know.
 If you use [the word] *existence*, immediately existence can be seen in terms of philosophical concept.
 But it’s not.
 So very naturally, you have to see something more than the philosophical sense of existence – so we say *not-existence*.
 That’s why we have to negate the usual concept of existence: because in order to see something more than the philosophical concept of existence, we should forget that term, and then open ourself, and practically, let’s see what it is.
 So intellectually we have to negate that term, the usual concept called *existence*.
 [Because] if you want to know real Buddha in terms of the virtue of the Three Treasures, you have to see existence *as a whole*.